toss/slash/packages/react/react/src/hooks/useInterval.en.md

       delay: number | null;
       // If it is specified as false, the Effect will run immediately. trailing?: boolean;
-      // If it is false, the effect is not performed. enabled?: boolean;
+      // If it is specified as false, the Effect will not run. enabled?: boolean;
     };
 ```